Frequently asked questions

 If you are successful at our online application stage you will be invited to attend an Assessment Day where you will participate in group activities, be tested on your physics knowledge and interviewed.
-Take a look at our short film about what to expect.
-Prior to attending, visiting a school to get some recent observational experience is advised.
 Our School Experience Programme can help.

 - How and when will I know if I’m successful?

 If you are to be awarded with a scholarship you will be notified shortly after attending the Assessment Day.
 You will need to secure a place on an eligible PGCE course in order for the scholarship to be validated.

 If you have any further questions, email email@example.com.